-Depending on the structure, a platform or scheme operated by a fintech company may fall within the scope of the Australian collective investment scheme regulations.
-They may also be subject to AFSL, ACL, consumer law and financial services laws relating to consumer protection under the ASIC Act.
+Depending on the structure, a platform or scheme operated by a fintech company may fall within the scope of the Australian financial services, AML/CTF and consumer protection regulations.

-In September 2017, a regulatory framework was introduced for crowd-sourced equity funding (CSF) by public companies from retail investors.
-The CSF regime enables companies to raise funds from large pools of investors by utilising a licensed CSF platform instead of listing on a stock exchange.
-While the regime reduces the regulatory barriers to investing in small and start-up businesses, the framework also created certain licensing and disclosure obligations for CSF intermediaries (i.e., persons listing CSF offers for public companies).
-ASIC has released Regulatory Guides 261 and 262 to assist companies seeking to raise funds through CSF and intermediaries seeking to provide CSF services, respectively.
+Australia has a crowd-sourced equity funding (CSF) regime for companies to raise funds from large pools of investors by utilising licensed CSF platforms instead of listing on a securities exchange.
+While the regime reduces the regulatory barriers to investing in small and start-up businesses, the framework also includes certain licensing and disclosure obligations for CSF intermediaries (i.e., persons listing CSF offers).

 iv Marketplace lending

-Providers of marketplace lending products, including those peer-to-peer lending services, are generally structured such that they need to hold an AFSL and comply with the relevant requirements outlined in the Corporations Act including appropriate disclosure and resourcing requirements.
+Providers of marketplace lending products (including peer-to-peer lending services) generally may need to hold an AFSL and comply with associated obligations.

-Where the loans are consumer loans (e.g., loans to individuals for domestic, personal or household purposes), the provider will also need to hold an ACL and comply with requirements in the National Credit Act and the National Credit Code.
-Similarly, all loans (including loans for a business purpose that are not regulated under the National Credit Act) are subject to consumer protections provisions in the ASIC Act, including prohibitions on misleading or deceptive representations.
-Peer-to-peer lenders are sometimes structured as managed investment schemes, which must be registered with ASIC if the investment is offered to retail investors.
+Where the products are consumer loans (e.g., loans to individuals for domestic, personal or household purposes), the provider will also need to hold an ACL and comply with associated obligations.
+Similarly, all loans (including business loans that are not regulated under the National Credit Act) are subject to consumer protection provisions in the ASIC Act, including prohibitions on misleading or deceptive behaviour.
+Peer-to-peer lenders are sometimes structured as managed investment schemes, which trigger ASIC registration requirements if offered to retail investors.

 There are generally no restrictions on secondary markets for trading loans; however, such activities may trigger licensing obligations for the provider of the market, market maker and market participants.